Keeping track of your freelance projects and clients is essential. Here's the system I use right now.

-I know that many people are high tech about it, using web apps that sync up with their smart phones.
-However, I don't have a smart phone, and I find dealing with a calendar on my desk top to be a bit of a headache.
-Instead, I like to use a regular, low-tech wall calendar:
+I know that many people are high-tech about it, using web apps that sync up with their smart phones.
+However, I don't have a smartphone, and I find dealing with a calendar on my desktop to be a bit of a headache.
+Instead, I like to use a regular, low-tech wall calendar.

 This calendar sits next to me.
-And I can bring it with me when I travel, or take it with me when I move upstairs to the couch.
-My regular blog clients, and the day I submit posts (they are rarely published on the same day I submit them) are filled in.
+And I can bring it with me when I travel or take it with me when I move upstairs to the couch.
+My regular blog clients and the day I submit posts (they are rarely published on the same day I submit them) are filled in.

-It's fairly easy to keep track of what I've done; just check it off on the calendar.
+It's fairly easy to track what I've done; just check it off on the calendar.
 The calendar also helps me keep track of work for invoicing purposes.
 To coordinate efforts, I have another wall calendar — hanging just to the left of my computer on the wall — with all of my family's appointments.
 That way, before I schedule an interview on my work calendar, I can quickly consult the family appointment calendar.
-This also helps me shift my work around on the work calendar if I see that my son has a half day of school, or if we're planning to leave town.
+This also helps me shift my work around on the work calendar if I see that my son has a half day of school or if we're planning to leave town.